 8. One glass floor.
 One 918-foot drop.
 Head on up the Icefields Parkway to take in the the Glacier Skywalk, a one-kilometre walkway suspended over the Sunwapta Valley.

 9. Fondue with a view?
 It’s as amazing as it sounds.
 Join Great Divide Interpretation for this one-of-a-kind experience of hiking to enjoy some expansive views and a chocolate fondue.

 10. It’s tough to find a place more beautiful than Banff National Park that is also home to an extensive list of top-notch restaurants and award-winning cuisine.
-Make the most of this with Banff’s annual food festival, Taste for Adventure, that lets you tap into well-priced three- or four-course menus.
+Make the most of exceptional dining experiences with sky-high views at these 7 Scenic Restaurants in Banff and Lake Louise.

 THE (AUTHENTIC) WILD

 11. A thousand kilometres of trails wind their way through Banff National Park’s wild backcountry areas.
 Get off the beaten track to experience life on the trail, where you can link together backcountry campgrounds, and hike for days.
 Check out 9 Bucket List Hikes in Banff National Park or Backpacking Banff: A Fall Trip On The Skoki Loop for more backcountry ideas.